Could you support the education of the adults of tomorrow?

 - A rich diversity of faiths and cultures within the church school family

-Governors are appointed by either the Diocesan Board of Education or the local Parochial Church Council.
+Governors are appointed by either the Diocesan Board of Education and/or the local Parochial Church Council.
 The term of office is normally four years.
 A governing body needs people who bring their knowledge and skills of the working world.
 Together with the senior leadership of the school, governors ensure that the highest quality of education is being provided for the pupils enabling them to be the successful adults of tomorrow.